icub-tech-iit/ventilator-FI5/README.md

 IIT will not track, and will not be liable for the User’s use of the Material, and is not liable for any violation of law committed or suffered by the User in connection with its use of the Material.
 In no event will IIT be liable, and hereby explicitly waives all liability, for any direct, special, indirect, incidental, consequential, or other losses, costs, expenses, or damages of any kind arising out of the Material or use of the Material, even if IIT has been advised of the possibility of such losses, costs, expenses, or damages.

 ## Technical specifications
-The **FI5** device is our response to the need for a [rapidly manufactured ventilator system](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification).

 Here's the document containing the [**`FI5 technical specifications`**](./design/FI5-specs.pdf).

 | |